Cephalosporin

 days of cefpodoxime failed to measure up to 3 days of ciprofloxacin in the

-treatment of women with acute uncomplicated cystitis
+treatment of women with acute uncomplicated cystitis, according

-published in the February 8 issue of JAMA.
+to an article published in the February 8 issue of JAMA.
 Thomas Hooton, MD,

 from the Department of Medicine at the School of Medicine of the University of